 Many retailers rely on Amazon to outsource warehousing and order-fulfillment.
 Fulfillment by Amazon, or FBA for short, is an Amazon program which allows sellers to offload most of their warehouse operations to Amazon for an extra fee.
 As a result sellers using FBA get preferential treatment in buy-box rotation, and customers buying from them get the same two-day Prime shipping as when buying from Amazon itself.
 Third-party sellers can use Fulfillment by Amazon to sell on other platforms as well, such as eBay or their own websites.

 Any seller with more than a half of their products fulfilled by Amazon is considered to be an FBA seller.

-Fulfillment by Amazon (FBA) usage is highest in Amazon.com with 73% of the top 10,000 sellers using it.
-Followed by Amazon Canada at 65%, and Amazon Spain at 61%.
+Fulfillment by Amazon (FBA) usage is highest in Amazon.com with 85% of the top 10,000 sellers using it.
+Followed by Amazon Spain at 70%, and Amazon Japan at 66%.

 |Marketplace||FBA in Top 10,000|

 This report was updated on .
-All metrics mentioned are calculated by our technology platform allowing us to collect data and analyze e-commerce marketplaces.
+All metrics mentioned are based on Marketplace Pulse data.